glpi-project/docdev/source/plugins/hooks.rst

    .. todo::

       Write documentation for this hook.
-It lloks at bit particular.
+It looks a bit particular.

 ``ruleCollectionPrepareInputDataForProcess``
    Prepare input data for rules collections.
 Will receive an array of the form: